 In light of the 2018 results, OWASA is collecting samples quarterly from Cane Creek Reservoir and our treated drinking water for analysis of PFAS.
 We want to understand how factors such as time of year, season, temperature, rainfall, etc., affect local levels of PFAS.

-The results of our first quarter sampling for 2019 are very consistent with our 2018 results, meaning that we detected low levels of PFOS and PFOA in our treated water samples far below the EPA’s Health Advisory Level of 70 parts per trillion (ppt) for PFOS and PFOA combined (a ppt is comparable to a grain of sand in an Olympic swimming pool).
+The results of our first and second quarter sampling for 2019 are very consistent with our 2018 results, meaning that we detected low levels of PFOS and PFOA in our treated drinking water samples far below the EPA’s Health Advisory Level of 70 parts per trillion (ppt) for PFOS and PFOA combined (a ppt is comparable to a grain of sand in an Olympic swimming pool).
 Second quarter 2019 samples were collected at the same time that the North Carolina Per and Polyfluoroalkyl Substances Testing (PFAST) Network collected a sample as part of the statewide initiative to sample all raw water sources; our results are consistent with their findings.
 Results of our third quarter sampling for 2019 are more similar to Q1 2018; treated drinking water remains well below the EPA's HAL.

 *OWASA conducted sampling and analysis to correspond with samples and analysis conducted by the North Carolina PFAST Network.